elastic/rally/docs/track.rst

 This operation is :ref:`retryable <track_operations>`.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 start-transform
 ~~~~~~~~~~~~~~~

 With the operation ``start-transform`` you can execute the `start transform API <https://www.elastic.co/guide/en/elasticsearch/reference/current/start-transform.html>`_.

-It supports the following parameters:
+Properties
+""""""""""

 * ``transform-id`` (mandatory): The id of the transform to start.
 * ``timeout`` (optional, defaults to empty): Amount of time to wait until a transform starts.